 The Importance of Graffiti

-When looking at graffiti pieces, you will see that they come in all shapes and sizes - from small doodles on the side of buildings to large-scale murals painted on walls by entire teams of artists working together over several days (or weeks).
+When looking at graffiti pieces, you will see that they come in all shapes and sizes – from small doodles on the side of buildings to large-scale murals painted on walls by entire teams of artists working together over several days (or weeks).
 Some of the even get turned into graffity shirts later.

 The colors used vary greatly too – some are vibrant while others are more subtle; some are black-and-white while others feature bold hues; still, others use mixed media techniques such as layering stencils, spray paint, or digital projection mapping onto surfaces for maximum impact.